DOC-REF: FRC-2026-04-28Rev 04 / 2026

 • Vendor lock-in for ongoing ConMon support

-Best for: Organizations that need authorization quickly and have budget but limited FedRAMP experience
+Best fit: Organizations that need authorization quickly and have budget but limited FedRAMP experience

 Platform + Light Consulting